Mental Health Awareness

 You can read more on our Quality Assurance and Compliance page.

-Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: April 2026 | Next review: April 2027
+Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: June 2026 | Next review: June 2027

-This page is for general guidance only and reflects current UK legislation, HSE guidance, and best practice at the date of review.
+This page is for general guidance only and reflects current UK legislation, HSE guidance, and best practice as of the date of review.
 It does not constitute legal, clinical, or medical advice.
 Mental Health Awareness Training is a CPD-accredited awareness course and does not qualify learners to diagnose or treat mental health conditions or to provide clinical mental health intervention.
 This course does not constitute Mental Health First Aid training or qualification.
-Employers remain responsible for ensuring their mental health risk assessments, first aid needs assessments, reasonable adjustment processes, and staff training comply with all applicable legislation including the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999, and the Equality Act 2010.
+Employers remain responsible for ensuring their mental health risk assessments, first aid needs assessments, reasonable adjustment processes, and staff training comply with all applicable legislation, including the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999, the Equality Act 2010.
 Where individuals require clinical mental health support, they should be referred to an appropriate healthcare professional.